 The material on this site was developed by a teacher for both classroom teachers, with little or no music experience, and for the music specialist.
+This item is a self-standing book so music stands are not necessary.
 Schools, universities, and groups may request a free review copy.

 Free items that come with a classroom order: